A Superb

 Merlot plays a regulating role, tempering the strength of the largely dominant Cabernet Sauvignon.
 It is planted mainly on the lower parts of the gentle hills in the Enclos, where the cooler terroir is well-suited to this early ripening variety.
 The layers of gravel are also slightly shallower, enabling the Merlot to draw its characteristic body, roundness and power from the clay-limestone layers.

-Petit Verdot and Cabernet Franc, are used in much smaller proportions in the final blend.
-Over time, the second has tended to disappear from the blends, with preference being given to the first.
-Petit Verdot is characterized by its more exotic aromatic profile, its tannic structure and freshness.
+Petit Verdot is used in much smaller proportions in the final blend.
+It is characterized by its more exotic aromatic profile, its tannic structure and freshness.
 It provides a subtle but essential nuance to Château Latour’s wines.

 Top